toluna-terraform/terraform-aws-mongodb/README.md

 # terraform-aws-mongodb
 Integrating MongoDB Atlas with AWS infra [Terraform module](https://registry.terraform.io/modules/toluna-terraform/mongodb/aws/latest)

-## Description
+### Description
 This module supports persistency of MongoDB , by creating/restoring dump files to AWS s3 bucket, this is done by running a shell script upon apply and before destroy, the shell script starts a docker mongoDB docker image to prevent the need to install mongoDB tools locally , it will then read the needed parameters from AWS SSM Parameter store and run the restore/dump function.
-The module also supports starting with a copy of the DB from another created environment (I.E. you can start a "DEV" environment with a copy of "Production" DB).
+The module also supports starting with a copy of the DB from another created environment and/or AWS account (I.E. you can start a "DEV" environment with a copy of "Production" DB that resides on a diffrent AWS account).

 The following resources will be created: